jessicamalnik/family-office-hidden-workforce/README.md

 ## Methodology

-This repository was built exclusively from the documentary transcript supplied by Jessica Malnik.
+This repository was built exclusively from the documentary transcript and research supplied by Jessica Malnik.

-No outside research was added.

 The data reflects: